Engee documentation

 Description

-The Dead Zone block produces a zero output signal within a specified area called its dead zone.
-The upper and lower limits of the dead zone are set by the up and lo inputs.
-The output signal of the block depends on the input signal (U) and the values of the lower and upper limits.
+Block Dead Zone Dynamic outputs a zero output signal within the specified area, called its dead zone.
+The upper and lower limits of the dead zone are set by the Inputs up and lo.
+The output signal of the unit depends on the input signal (U) and the values of the lower and upper limits.

 ulo and uup